Milt Hinton: Growing up in Chicago (1919–1935)

 Hinton moved with his extended family to Chicago, Illinois, in late 1919, which created opportunities for him.
 Chicago was where Hinton first encountered economic diversity among African-Americans, about which he later noted, "That's when I realized that being black didn't always mean you had to be poor."
 It was also where he experienced an abundance of music, either in person or through live performances on the radio.
 During this time he first heard concerts featuring Louis Armstrong, Duke Ellington, Fletcher Henderson, Earl Hines, Eddie South, and many others.

 Music was a fixture at home.
 His mother and other relatives regularly played piano.
 He received his first instrument – a violin – in 1923 for his thirteenth birthday, which he studied for four years.
-In addition to taking lessons on the violin, Hinton and his mother attended performances at the Vendome Theater every Sunday, featuring the orchestra of Erskine Tate with Louis Armstrong as a feature soloist.
+In addition to taking violin lessons, Hinton and his mother attended performances at the Vendome Theater every Sunday, featuring the orchestra of Erskine Tate with Louis Armstrong as a feature soloist.

 After graduating from Wendell Phillips High School, Hinton attended Crane Junior College for two years, during which time he began receiving regular work as a freelance musician around Chicago.
 He performed with Freddie Keppard, Zutty Singleton, Jabbo Smith, Erskine Tate, and Art Tatum.
 Hinton soon taught himself to play the double bass because opportunities for violinists were limited.
 His first steady job began in the spring of 1930, playing tuba (and later double bass) in the band of pianist Tiny Parham.
 His recording debut on November 4, 1930, was on tuba with Parham's band on a tune titled "Squeeze Me."
 After graduating from Crane Junior College in 1932, attended Northwestern University for one semester, then dropped out to pursue music full-time.
 He received steady work from 1932 through 1935 in a quartet with violinist Eddie South, with extended residencies in California, Chicago, and Detroit.
 With this group he first recorded on double bass in early 1933.